ALCOHOL REHAB CENTER

 Alcohol use disorder (AUD) can reduce a person’s life expectancy by around 10 years.

-Long-term abuse of alcohol can cause a range of physical symptoms including epilepsy, alcohol dementia, nutritional deficiencies, peptic ulcers, pancreatitis, cirrhosis of the liver, and sexual dysfunction.
+Long-term abuse of alcohol can cause a range of physical symptoms, including epilepsy, alcohol dementia, nutritional deficiencies, peptic ulcers, pancreatitis, cirrhosis of the liver, and sexual dysfunction.
 It can also be fatal eventually.

-People with alcohol use disorder (AUD) have an increased risk of developing malabsorption syndrome (a disorder characterized by the inability of the small intestine to absorb nutrients), alcoholic liver disease, cardiovascular disease, and several types of cancers.
+People with alcohol use disorder (AUD) have an increased risk of developing malabsorption syndrome (a condition characterized by the inability of the small intestine to absorb nutrients), alcoholic liver disease, cardiovascular disease, and several types of cancers.

-Long-term use of alcohol can also cause irreversible damage to both the central nervous system (CNS) and peripheral nervous system (PNS).
+Long-term use of alcohol can also cause irreversible damage to the central nervous system (CNS) and peripheral nervous system (PNS).